De Havilland Canada: Aircraft

 The company also owns the type certificates for aircraft produced by the original de Havilland Canada and the Short C-23 Sherpa.

 De Havilland Field

-De Havilland Field is an announced aircraft production facility in Wheatland County, Alberta to replace the previous sites including the one at Downsview Airport.
-The new facility is to be built just east of Cheadle.
-The facility will initially manufacture the DHC-515 fire-fighting aircraft; the DHC-6 Twin Otter and the Dash 8-400 will also be assembled at De Havilland Field once production resumes.
+In 2022, the company announced intention to build De Havilland Field, an aircraft production facility, in Wheatland County, Alberta to replace the previous sites including the one at Downsview Airport.
+It was intended that the new facility would be built just east of Cheadle.
+The press release signalled that the facility would initially manufacture the DHC-515 fire-fighting aircraft; the DHC-6 Twin Otter and the Dash 8-400 will also be assembled at De Havilland Field.
+Construction started on De Havilland Field on 15 May 2026.